 The Prestidigitator and Ten Dollars’ mother looked at each other, and a moment passed between them.
 They seemed to understand something that Ten Dollars didn’t.
 The Prestidigitator said he was glad it had all worked out, and the two adults stood and the old man showed the young family to the door.
 He explained there would likely be much better options in the fall and that it had been over a year since the earth shook and any of them had risen, and it seemed the sacrifices were doing what they were supposed to, and who knew?
 Maybe it would all be over soon.
 Ten Dollars’ mother thanked the Prestidigitator and apologized several times for bothering him, including again on the sidewalk, where Ten Dollars noticed the sign in the yard that said PRESCIENCE REGISTRAR, and he wondered if he’d gotten the name wrong.
 Then his mother loaded the boys in the Dodge and drove them home, stopping once for ice cream and once again near the girls’ compound so that Ten Dollars could return the picture to the tin.
 Later that night, they ate peanut-butter-and-jelly sandwiches instead of meatloaf and fell asleep on the couch together watching TV.
 It wasn’t until his mother carried him and his little brother to bed that Ten Dollars wondered again what had happened to his father.

-I flew home from Michigan with my family on Monday.
-I had a dream while asleep on the place.
+While flying home from Michigan with my family, I had a dream on the plane.
 When I awoke, I started writing.
-This was the result.
 I don’t expect I’ll do anything with it, so here you go.